pvroegh/Deaphbockz-dotnet/README.md

   script will be started automatically.
 This script is setting up your Powershell theme for Windows Terminal.

+### Estimated runtime:
+Around 45-50 minutes of runtime is to be expected when running unmodified with the following specs:
+- AMD Ryzen 7 5800H
+- 16 GB RAM
+- NVMe SSD
+- 100 MBit internet connection

 ### How to customise:
-- Have a look at the the install-tools.ps1 script: https://github.com/pvroegh/Deaphbockz-dotnet/blob/main/Provisioning/install-tools.ps1
+Have a look at the the install-tools.ps1 script: https://github.com/pvroegh/Deaphbockz-dotnet/blob/main/Provisioning/install-tools.ps1.
 In here you can add whatever you want.
 Find you favorite software here: https://community.chocolatey.org/packages and add it to the script.

 ### How to add the created .vhdx to your PC's bootloader:
 - Start cmd.exe as administrator (not Powershell!).